G8MR/PyEncrypter/README.md

 # PyEncrypter
-PyEncrypter is a simple yet safe Python encryption package.
-It is still developing, and the encryption level is 1 as of now.
-I have planned to bring the final encryption level upto 3, which could take some time.
+PyEncrypter is a simple yet safe Python encryption/decryption library.
+In some time, the main release will be officialy published.

 <br>